 Charles and his wife, Christiana Nevens, lived in West Hartland on the Canaan Road near Huff Hill and are both interred at Pine Grove Cemetery with their son, Harry Springer and grandson, Charles A. Springer.

-William was born in Scotland and came to Hartland to join his older brother, Archibald Linn.
+Following Elizabeth’s death in 1863, William decided to come to Hartland to join his older brother Archibald Linn.

-William and his 6 young children, ranging from 17 yrs old to 3 yrs old, first arrived in New York City from Scotland on December 9, 1864 on the ship ‘Caledonia’ before arriving in Hartland on December 14th of that same year.
+William and his 6 young children, ranging from 17 yrs old to 3 yrs old, first arrived in New York City from Scotland on December 9, 1864 on the ship ‘Caledonia’ before traveling on to Hartland where they arrived on December 14th of that same year.

 Noted on the Caledonia’s Passenger List were: William Sr, Robert, Walter, William Jr, Elizabeth, Charlotte and Annie along with Nicholas Linn, age 80, his widowed mother.

 He lived on Main Street and worked at the Linn Woolen Mill for his brother as a Weaver Overseer.

 William is interred at Pine Grove Cemetery with several of his children.

 Known as Bert, he was the first of the Deering Family to move to Hartland from East Corinth soon after 1880 where he later married Hartland native Elsie May Brooks in 1889.

 In 1920, Bert began working as a Custodian at Hartland Academy where he continued for another 22 years.